adaezeudeh/DE_ZOOMCAMP/README.md

 # DE_ZOOMCAMP

-This repo contains my sql queries for the week 1 homework of de zoomcamp
+This repo contains my solution queries and codes for the de zoomcamp project